By Peter J. Cass, OD

-It’s been a year since the Centers for Medicare and Medicaid Services (CMS) released fraud and abuse compliance guidelines.
+It’s been well over a year since the Centers for Medicare and Medicaid Services (CMS) released fraud and abuse compliance guidelines.

 These guidelines are intended to ensure that all care rendered is medically necessary and properly documented, as well as to ensure that all care billed is within preferred practice guidelines and without outside influence.

 This might seem intuitive, and you might think that providers already do that, but It is estimated that fraud and abuse loss in the Medicare system was $65 billion in 2012.
 This has obviously become a concern for the federal government, so it should come as no surprise that the Office of the Inspector General’s (OIG) work plan, established last year, includes 37 items (out of 111) related to fraud and abuse.